gambogi/PaceCalc/readme.md

 ## Building
+running-distance.hs requires setting
-running-distance.hs requires the  `-XGeneralizedNewtypeDeriving` flag to be set to properly compile.
+`-XGeneralizedNewtypeDeriving -XDeriveDataTypeable` flags to be set to properly compile.